 It's normal to have diarrhea or constipation from time to time.
 But if these problems happen often and occur with symptoms such as stomach pain or discomfort, you should see a doctor about the possibility of having irritable bowel syndrome (or IBS).

 No matter how embarrassing, it is important to talk with your doctor openly and honestly about your symptoms.
-You'll need to tell your doctor about stomachaches, bloating, and any change in the appearance and frequency of your bowel movements.
+You'll need to tell your doctor about stomachaches, bloating, and any change in the appearance and frequency of bowel movements.

 Mention if you've had nausea, vomiting, fever, persistent pain, blood in the stool, or weight loss.
-These particular symptoms are NOT signs of IBS and may indicate other serious illnesses.
+These particular symptoms are NOT signs of IBS and may indicate other illnesses.

 During the medical history review and physical checkup, your doctor will likely try to rule out the presence of other illnesses such as inflammatory bowel disease (IBD), colon cancer, or celiac disease.